Aston Webb: Works

 Residential commissions included Nos 2 (The Gables) and 4 (Windermere) Blackheath Park, in Blackheath, south-east London.
-He also designed (1895–96) a library wing, including the Cedar Library, at The Hendre, a large Victorian mansion in Monmouthshire, for John Allan Rolls, first Lord Llangattock.
+He also designed (1895–96) a library wing, including the Cedar Library, at The Hendre, a large Victorian mansion in Monmouthshire, for John Rolls, 1st Baron Llangattock.

-In March 1889 the consistory of the French Protestant Church of London commissioned (Sir) Aston Webb to design a new church.
+In March 1889 the consistory of the French Protestant Church of London commissioned Webb to design a new church.
 It was erected in 1891–93 at 8–9 Soho Square in London.
-The church is one of Aston Webb's Gothic school works.
+The church is one of Webb's Gothic school works.

+At Mumford's Mill in Deptford, southeast London, with Ingress Bell, Webb designed a grain silo built in 1897 on the eastern side of Deptford Creek.

-In 1901 Aston Webb designed the headquarters for a brewery at 115 Tooley Street, London, recently converted into 14 apartments as "Aston Webb House".
+In 1901 Webb designed the headquarters for a brewery at 115 Tooley Street, London, recently converted into 14 apartments as "Aston Webb House".
 This was done as part of the development of More London.

 Weetman Pearson, 1st Viscount Cowdray, commissioned Webb to undertake major extensions to his property, Dunecht House, Aberdeenshire, which were carried out c.
 1913–20.

 At the University of Birmingham (1900–1912), the whole of the original scheme, in the Byzantine style, was the product of the Webb-Bell partnership.
 This consisted of a curved building with five radial blocks.
 The central building of Chancellor's Court containing the Great Hall is named after Aston Webb.
 The main feature is a large dome that sits atop the entrance loggia.
 The two radial blocks to each side were to be teaching blocks for various engineering disciplines; but the easternmost was not built until the Bramall Music Building was added roughly a century later.
 The scheme also included the straight run of buildings to the north completing the 'D' shape.
 Originally these were the physics and chemistry departments, and the Harding Memorial Library.
 The scheme was set off by the free standing clock tower ("Old Joe") over 100 metres high and the tallest structure in Birmingham until 1966.

 Sir Aston Webb also designed the chapels of Worksop College, Nottinghamshire (1911) and Ellesmere College, Shropshire (1926), both of which are Woodard Schools.